ErsatzErrand/CSharpWasmJQueryDemo/README.md

 # CSharpWasmJQueryDemo

-This repo hosts the demo site for https://github.com/SerratedSharp/CSharpWasmJQueryDomInteropt
+This repo hosts the demo site for https://serratedsharp.github.io/CSharpWasmJQueryDemo/

-The code in this repo is compiled WASM packages to serve the static site and WebASsemblies for demo'ing.
+The code in this repo are compiled WASM packages for serving the static site and WebAssemblies for demo'ing.
 You'll want to head over to https://github.com/SerratedSharp/SerratedJQ to see comprehensive source code.